Last Updated: January 6, 2025

 Check the calendar selections for this task—Double-click on task # 2.
 Select the Advanced tab in the Task Information dialog box, note the calendar selected, and that the Scheduling ignores resource calendars is checked d.
 Notice that the task runs five days straight through the weekend, even though the project calendar has a five-day workweek and the resource assigned to the task is likely using a different calendar than the 7 Day - No Holidays calendar.

 Check the resources calendar.
 In the bottom Task Form view, apply the Work theme and double-click on the Production and Manufacturing Manager assigned to the task.
 In the Resource Information dialog box, click the Change Working Time…button and note that this resource uses the Standard calendar.
-Make a note in Task Notes to be sure to get a commitment from the manager to work this weekend.
-Make the note stand out by bolding it in red.
+In Task Notes, make a note to ensure the manager's commitment to work this weekend.
+Bold the note in red to make it stand out.

 Timing Constraints